ehrpg/qstar/docs/character/index.md

 within melee range you suffer a `-1` penalty.

 If you don't have a melee weapon equipped, you suffer a `-2` penalty.

-The value for Parry cannot drop below `2`.

 !!! summary "Parry"
     <div class="formula formula-top formula-bottom">